-The programme has been running in the Galway and Mayo GMIT iHubs since 2017 and expanded to counties Sligo, Leitrim and Donegal in 2019 under the Connacht Ulster Alliance (CUA).
+The EMPOWER programme has been running in the Galway and Mayo GMIT iHubs since 2017 and expanded to counties Sligo, Leitrim and Donegal last year (2019) under the Connacht Ulster Alliance (CUA).

 “The women I have worked with on this programme have shown tenacity and determination to get their business up and running.
 Whilst I have observed high levels of ambition some lack confidence and have low perceptions of capability.
 Sometimes aversion to debt and a conservative approach to risk-taking can hamper ambition.
 Often entrepreneurship is seen as providing more flexibility for women, however work-life balance still remains a challenge, particularly so during this COVID-19 lockdown.
 The ‘guilt’ factor often comes into play amongst women as they spend time on their business whilst having other responsibilities.
 They face numerous challenges in terms of work-life balance something which shouldn’t and cannot be overlooked by policy makers.
 Women often choose self-employment for lifestyle reasons, particularly when the children are young, while men, to a larger extent, are driven by pecuniary motives”.

-The EMPOWER programme is funded by the Government of Ireland and the European Social Fund as part of the Programme for Employability, Inclusion and Learning 2014-2020.
-The Local Enterprise Offices are also very supportive of the programme locally.
+The EMPOWER programme is funded by the Irish Government and the European Social Fund as part of the Programme for Employability, Inclusion and Learning 2014-2020.
+The Local Enterprise Offices are also very supportive of the programme.

-For more information about the programme see EMPOWERHer.ie and www.facebook.com/empowerher.ie Applications are available on the home page of www.empowerher.ie or @Empowerherie and Instagram Page empowerher.ie
+For more information about EMPOWER see www.empowerher.ie (applications are available on the home page), www.facebook.com/empowerher.ie Twitter @Empowerherie and Instagram empowerher.ie